Painting Brick Surfaces 101: Prep, Paints, and Techniques

 Painting Interior vs. Exterior Brick

-Painting interior brick and exterior brick require some different considerations.
-Interior brick is protected from the elements, so preparation and paint selection differ.
-Exterior brick faces temperature changes, weather, and environmental exposure that impact your paint job.
+Painting interior and exterior brick requires slightly different approaches.
+Interior brick is protected from the elements, while exterior brick faces weather and temperature changes.

 Interior Brick